Sir Arthur Eddington (1882-1944)

 Sounds of the Stars

-Sir Arthur Eddington was an English physicist, and author of a 1926 book called The Internal Constitution of the Stars
+Arthur Eddington wrote a book called The Internal Constitution of the Stars

 You might also be interested in:

-Astronomers use the term "magnitude" to describe the brightness of an object.
-The magnitude scale for stars was invented by the ancient Greeks, possibly by Hipparchus around 150 B.C.
-The Greeks grouped...more
+Astronomers use a special term to talk about the brightness of stars.
+The term is "magnitude".
+The magnitude scale was invented by the ancient Greeks around 150 B.C.
+The Greeks put the stars they could...more

 Because of the rotation of the Earth and its orbit around the Sun, we divide the stars and constellations into two groups.
 Some stars and constellations never rise nor set, and they are called circumpolar....more

 Satellites in the 1960's looked for a type of light called Gamma Rays.
 They found bursts of Gamma Rays coming from outer space!
 They can't hurt you.
 They are stopped by the Earth's atmosphere.
 We have...more

 When we look up at the night sky, we notice that there are many stars in our sky.
 Stars must like to live together in star cities - galaxies.
 Our city of stars is called the Milky Way, and it is home to...more

 Neutron Stars form when really big stars die.
 When such a star runs out of fuel its center begins to collapse under gravity.
 When the center collapses the entire star collapses.
 The surface of the star...more